hnarayanan/harishnarayanan.org/README.md

 over the code.

 - Expose RSS feed
-- Every section needs a title and a description in some dictionary
 - Replace the above non-license with something friendlier
 - Replace this file with a useful README
 - Go through the TODOs in the code and this list and create a